 According to the Kaiser Family Foundation (KFF), national Medicare readmission rates have fallen by at least two full percentage points for each of these conditions.
 Another study study evaluating CMS hospital readmissions programs found that implementation of the readmission reduction program was associated with an increase in 30-day postdischarge mortality for heart failure and pneumonia, but not for acute myocardial infarction (AMI).

-One of the most important findings from this study could be that hospital readmission rates were lowest when all three programs were used in unison.
+One of the most important findings from the KFF study could be that hospital readmission rates were lowest when all three programs were used in unison.
 This may be the first research to suggest that harmonious value-based programs encourage efficiency and overall progress more than singular programs and penalties alone.

 UM researchers reported approximately 2,400 fewer hospital readmissions and Medicare savings of $32 million when all three programs were working simultaneously.
 Additionally, readmissions reductions were greater for value-based reward programs than for penalty programs.

 Individually, the UM study states, meaningful use participation led to a 2.3% decrease in annual readmission reduction among the 2,837 hospitals evaluated.
 Involvement in an ACO led to a 2.1% decrease in annual readmission reduction.
 Involvement in all three programs led to a total decrease of 2.9% in annual hospital readmissions.